-he goal of the Living/Learning Center is to integrate academic and cultural activities with residential living in ways that enrich the personal and intellectual lives of its participants.
+The goal of the Living/Learning Center is to integrate academic and cultural activities with residential living in ways that enrich the personal and intellectual lives of its participants.
 It is both an academic support unit and a residence, housing 588 students and eight faculty families, as well as faculty and administrative offices.

-The Center is organized into programs, which are year-long plans of course work, seminars, and/or special activities related to academic or avocational interests are created and directed by either students or faculty members.
-Living/Learning Center programs sometimes supplement an existing course of study but often define a totally new educational direction, providing exciting and unusual opportunities for the students who want to explore a curricular or personal interest in innovative ways.
-All of the programs have a specific theme and plan, outlining what skills, knowledge, creative talents, judgment, and abilities the program member will seek to develop.
+The Center is organized into programs, which are year-long plans of course work, seminars, and/or special activities related to academic or avocational interests created and directed by either students or faculty members.
+Living/ Learning Center programs supplement the University's commitment to excellence in curriculum and instruction.
+The Living/Learning Center contributes to an environment in which all of the colleges and schools of the University are able to teach essential curricular elements in a unique atmosphere which fosters broad opportunities for intellectual discourse.
+All of the programs have a specific theme and plan, outlining what skills, knowledge, creative talents, judgment, and abilities the program member seeks to develop.

 The freshman, sophomore, junior, senior, and graduate students who reside in the Center live with fellow program members in five-, six-, or seven-person suites adjoining a common living room and bathroom facilities.
 This fosters close friendships and communication among the program members.
-The suites are located in each of the five buldings (A, B, C, D, and E) as are classrooms, laundry rooms, common living rooms and kitchens, as well as apartments for eight resident faculty and their families.
-The Center has a reading room/reference library, computer terminal room, grocery store, music practice rooms, dining hall, a pre-school, an audio/visual room, U.S. post office, administrative and faculty office space, a main Center lounge with a fireplace, and an art gallery.
-In addition, through the efforts and expertise of three accomplished staff artists, the Center has pottery, graphics, and photography studios that provide direct program support for the L/LC community.
+The suites are located in each of the five buldings as are classrooms, laundry rooms, common living rooms and kitchens, as well as apartments for eight resident faculty and their families.
+The Center has a reading room/reference library, computer terminal room, grocery store, music practice rooms, dining hall, a preschool, an audio/visual room, U.S. post office, administrative and faculty office space, a main Center lounge with a fireplace, and an art gallery.
+In addition, through the efforts and expertise of accomplished staff artists, the Center has pottery and photography studios that provide direct program support for the L/LC community.
 The University community is invited to become "co-op" members of the pottery and photography studios, providing members with informal instruction and use of the facilities and equipment.
 The building is accessible and equipped for the handicapped.